thangckt/thangckt.github.io/docs/index.md

 This site dedicates to my personal notes which do not reflect either community or third-party rules.
 These notes are random, messy, improvised, and inevitable for some rare situations but helpless for almost others.

-It is glad if something here is valid for you.
+It's glad if something here is valid for you.
 In other cases, just enjoin Mendelssohn's excellent pieces; you may find interest in his last Concerto Opus 64 as I do.

 <!--
 !!! quote ""